Robert Michael Karsthof

 I do research related to defects in semiconductors.
 At the moment, I focus on the materials silicon carbide (SiC) and nickel oxide (NiO).

 For SiC, defects can have interesting properties for quantum communication and quantum computation applications.
 I introduce defects in irradiation experiments and then detect electronic states associated with them with various optical and electrical experimental techniques.

-For NiO, the "state-of-the-art" is somewhat less mature.
+NiO is a versatile material with applications in solar cells, LEDs, batteries, so-called "smart windows", or for fast-switching memory cells.
+For all these fields, understanding the origin and properties of defects is critical.
+The "state-of-the-art" regarding defects in NiO is somewhat less mature than in other oxide semiconductors.
 I am trying to make structures that allow us to study defect states, which partly is done with classical electrical methods, but also more explorative using transmission electron microscopy and related techniques.

 I have studied physics in Leipzig, Germany, where I received my M.Sc. degree in 2012, and my PhD in 2018.